rbpatt2019/rbpatt2019.github.io/_pages/cv.md

 ### Data Science

 -	Programming with Python, R, Bash, and Fish
+- PyPi package development with continuous integration using TravisCI, Codecov, Pyup, and Read the Docs
+-	Python app development with Dash, using Percy for visual testing
 -	Python Virtual environment and version control with pyenv
 -	Command line interfaces (Linux, MacOS, Windows)
 -	Version control with git
--	Continuous integration with Travis CI, CodeCov, PyUp, and Read the Docs
 -	High-throughput data analysis with the Perkin Elmer Harmony platform
 -	DNA sequence analysis with Blast and Clustal